-The company is subject to Value Added Tax (VAT), formerly sales tax, and submits relevant tax forms monthly, Inspection of the company's records until 2014 and the company appealed the authority's estimates.
+- The company is subject to Value Added Tax (VAT), formerly sales tax, and submits relevant tax forms monthly, Inspection of the company's records until 2014 and the company appealed the authority's estimates. - Company's records were inspected for the years till 2017 and the taxes due were paid.

-NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS As of 31 March 2021
+NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS As of 30 June 2021